-We capture an example of this phenomenon in Figure 36.
-Focusing on the touch point of creating a career pathway, we show the net positive score assigned to five important practices by managerial level.
+We capture an example of this phenomenon in Figure 36, which shows the net positive score assigned to five important practices by managerial level.
 We contrast the scores reported by senior executives, middle-level managers, and front-line supervisors and compare them to those provided by employees.
 The data reveals a clear pattern.
 Senior executives invariably hold their practices in high regard.
 Across the sample, they are far more likely to report that their organizations implemented such policies all the time or often.
 Middle-level managers, however, are a bit more skeptical.
 The net positive score drops materially across the board-on the order of 20 points-between the executive and managerial levels.